Juniper-SE/vmm-v3-script/Doc/README.md

        vmm serial -t gw
        vmm serial -t pe1

-11. Or you can open ssh session directly from your workstation
+11. Or you can open ssh session directly from your workstation  or from node **gw**

        ssh r1
        ssh r2